 Polycarbonate windshields are stronger and lighter than glass.
-In fact, their incredible impact strength makes them 250 times stronger than glass.
-At SuperATV, we use a proprietary hard coating called XR Optic to make them more scratch resistant than other polycarbonate windshields out there.
+In fact, their incredible strength is 250 times higher than glass.
+At SuperATV, we use a proprietary hard coating called XR Optic to make them more scratch resistant than other hard coated polycarbonate windshields on the market.

 So, basically, polycarbonate is really tough.
 It’ll take hits from big rocks, branches, and even most rollovers without cracking.

-The big advantage of that toughness is that you can make flip windshields, half windshields, windshields with vents, and full windshields without frames.
+The big advantage of that strength is that we can make flip windshields, half windshields, windshields with vents, and full windshields without frames.
 You’ll definitely have more to choose from with polycarbonate.

 The classic choice is the full windshield.
 It seals up the front of your cab tight and gives you plenty of protection from the elements.

 You can get full windshields in either polycarbonate or glass material so you have to ask yourself whether you value scratch resistance or impact strength more.

 One thing to consider is that full windshields create a suction effect in your cab.
 When you ride with just a full windshield and nothing else installed on your cab, air gets sucked in from the sides.
 Normally that’s no big deal, but can be a pain on dusty trails especially.